Muscle tension, body soreness, headaches. For people with anxiety disorders, pain like this may be all too familiar.

 Complementary and Alternative Treatment.
 Yoga, acupuncture, and massage are among the complementary and alternative techniques that relieve the symptoms of anxiety disorders as well as chronic pain.

-Find a mental health professional who treats anxiety disorders in your area.
+Find a mental health professional who treats anxiety and depressive disorders in your area.

 Many lifestyle changes that improve the symptoms of an anxiety disorder also help the symptoms of chronic pain.